EreliaStudio/Lumina/Lumina/doc/lumina_cheat_sheet.md

 ### Attribute Blocks
 - Define uniform blocks for information shared by every triangle in a single call.
+- Attributes are shared by both the Vertex and the Fragment passes.
 ```cpp
 AttributeBlock attributeBlockName
 {